Conversations with Other Women: DVD release

 The original split-screen Region 1 DVD version was released in the United States on January 9, 2007 by Arts Alliance America.
 A single frame, full screen DVD version, created for 4x3 broadcast television release, was subsequently released on October 9, 2007.
 The single frame cut only retains three split-screen sequences: the opening titles, the sex scene, and the closing taxicab sequence.

 International DVD releases include MK2 in France, Shochiku in Japan, Revelation Films in the United Kingdom, TVA Films in Canada, Dendy Films in Australia, Filmes Unimundos in Portugal, D Productions in Turkey, Civite Films in Spain, Global in Russia, J-Bics in Thailand, Paradiso Home Entertainment in Belgium, Luxembourg and the Netherlands, Cathay-Keris Films in Singapore and Malaysia, Atlantic Film in Sweden, NoShame Films in Italy, Prooptiki Bulgaria in Bulgaria, Croatia, Romania, Serbia and Montenegro and Slovenia, Prooptiki in Greece, Shapira Films in Israel, Solopan in Poland, VideoFilmes in Brazil, and With Cinema in South Korea.

 Critical reception

 Conversations with Other Women received positive reviews from critics.
 On Rotten Tomatoes, the film has a rating of 74%, based on 62 reviews, with an average rating of 6.5/10.
 The site's critical consensus reads, "Its occasional use of split screen may feel gimmicky at times, but Conversations With Other Women is a bold, inventive drama carried by its two charismatic leads."
 On Metacritic, the film holds a score of 62 out of 100, based on 20 reviews, indicating "generally favorable" reviews.

+Film critic David Thomson found fault with Conversations with Other Women use of split screen, contending that the device detracted from the movie's focus; if Canosa and Zevin had "excise[d] the last remaining split-screen stuff, they’d have a film with a kind of modest, forlorn greatness."
+Roger Ebert, rather, found the split-screen apt and gave the film 3.5 stars out of 4, writing "it’s a daring and tantalizing formal experiment ...
+Sometimes the two adjacent frames show the same thing from slightly different angles, usually with the Man on one side and the Woman on the other.
+But the divided screen also allows the filmmakers to comment instantaneously on the action in ways that recall the scene in Annie Hall where the subtitles translate the real thoughts behind the words the characters are speaking."